So all you need to do is write some blog posts, hit publish and that’s all it takes right?

 - Teaches you about your mistakes so you can learn and avoid repeating them in the future.

-- Makes you think more and will 100% make you a better writer.
+- It makes you think more and will 100% make you a better writer.

 - Keeps track of your writing weekly so you can report on your progress, bad habits etc